The French Tarot game - SHOGIX.NET

 7 .13 20 7

-The declarer bluffs at trick 4 with the 10club (he should have kept the ace to do it because his 10 force an honor), losing a tempo which could prevent him to set up the spade.
-WEST follows the plan of play of EAST at trick 7, especially when the declarer switches to spade, a suit where he has a good holding.
+The declarer is bluffing at trick 4 with the 10club (he should have kept the ace to do it because his 10 forces an honor), losing a tempo which could prevent him to set up the spade.
+At trick 7, West follows East’s defensive plan, all the more so since the declarer has just switched to spade, a suit in which he has a good holding.

 Trick 8 to 11